-There are schemes for young people facing homelessness, young single parents, and women fleeing domestic violence.
+There are schemes for young people facing homelessness, young single parents, adults with mental health difficulties and women fleeing domestic violence.
 Accommodation varies from houses or flats to hostels with communal areas.

 Services are targeted to assist residents’ living skills, their abilities and their goals for the future within a stable environment which promotes and enables greater independence.
-These services are offered on a short term, temporary basis to help individuals to gain skills, confidence and educational opportunities to them to move on into independent accommodation.
+These services are offered on a short-term, temporary basis to help individuals gain skills, confidence, and educational opportunities to move on into independent accommodation.

 All projects also run social activities and hold regular forums to enable residents to offer feedback and suggestions for the service.